-We find that estimates of an anthropogenic water vapor fingerprint are insensitive to current model uncertainties, and are governed by basic physical processes that are well-represented in climate models.
-Because the fingerprint is both robust to current model uncertainties and dissimilar to the dominant noise patterns, our ability to identify an anthropogenic influence on observed multi-decadal changes in water vapor is not affected by "screening" based on model quality.
-Since the mid-1990s, pattern-based "fingerprint" studies have been the primary and most rigorous tool for disentangling the complex causes of recent climate change (1-3).
-Fingerprinting relies on numerical models of the climate system to provide estimates of both the searched-for fingerprint - the pattern of climate response to a change in one or more forcing mechanisms - and the background "noise" of natural internal climate variability.
-To date, most formal D&A work has used information from only one or two individual models to estimate both the fingerprint and noise (4-6).
-Relatively few D&A studies have employed climate data from three or more models (7-13).
+S ince the mid-1990s, pattern-based "fingerprint" studies have been the primary and most rigorous tool for disentangling the complex causes of recent climate change (1-3).
+Fingerprinting relies on numerical models of the climate system to provide estimates of both the searched-for fingerprint-the pattern of climate response to a change in one or more forcing mechanisms-and the background "noise" of natural internal climate variability.
+To date, most formal detection and attribution (D&A) work has used information from only one or two individual models to estimate both the fingerprint and noise (4-6).
+Relatively few D&A studies have used climate data from three or more models (7-13).

-The availability of large, multi-model archives of climate model output has had important implications for D&A research.
+The availability of large, multimodel archives of climate model output has had important implications for D&A research.
 A prominent example of such an archive is the CMIP-3 (Coupled Model Intercomparison Project) database, which was a key resource for the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) (14).
-The CMIP-3 archive enables D&A practitioners to utilize information from two dozen of the world's major climate models, and to examine the robustness of D&A results to current uncertainties in model-based estimates of climate-change signals and natural variability noise (10, 13).
+The CMIP-3 archive enables D&A practitioners to use information from two dozen of the world's major climate models and to examine the robustness of D&A results to current uncertainties in model-based estimates of climate-change signals and natural variability noise (10-13).

-Multi-model databases offer both scientific opportunities and challenges.
-One challenge is to determine whether the information from each individual model in the database is equally reliable, and should be given equal "weight" in a multi-model D&A study, or in estimating some "model average" projection of future climate change (15).
-Previous multi-model D&A investigations with atmospheric water vapor (10) and sea-surface temperatures (SSTs) in hurricane formation regions (13) adopted a "one model, one vote" approach, with no attempt made to weight or screen models based on their performance in simulating aspects of observed climate.
-An important and hitherto unexplored question, therefore, is whether the findings of such multi-model D&A studies are sensitive to model weighting or screening decisions.
+Multimodel databases offer both scientific opportunities and challenges.
+One challenge is to determine whether the information from each individual model in the database is equally reliable, and should be given equal "weight" in a multimodel D&A study, or in estimating some "model average" projection of future climate change (15).
+Previous multimodel D&A investigations with atmospheric water vapor (10) and sea-surface temperatures (SSTs) in hurricane formation regions (13) adopted a "one model, one vote" approach, with no attempt made to weight or screen models based on their performance in simulating aspects of observed climate.
+An important and hitherto unexplored question, therefore, is whether the findings of such multimodel D&A studies are sensitive to model weighting or screening decisions.

 To address this question, objective measures of model performance are required.
-An obvious difficulty is that model errors are highly complex, and depend on the variable considered, the space and timescale of interest, the statistical metric used to compare modeled and observed climatic fields, the exact property of the fields that is being considered (e.g., mean state, diurnal or annual cycle, amplitude and structure of variability, evolution of patterns, etc.), and uncertainties in the observations themselves (16-22).
-Recent assessments of the overall performance of CMIP-3 models have relied on a variety of statistical metrics, and were primarily focused on how well these models reproduce the observed climatological mean state (23, 24).1 vapor over oceans (10).
-We calculate a number of different "model quality" metrics, and demonstrate that use of this information to screen models does not affect our ability to identify an externally-forced fingerprint in satellite data.
+An obvious difficulty is that model errors are highly complex; they depend on the variable considered, the space and timescale of interest, the statistical metric used to compare modeled and observed climatic fields, the exact property of the fields that is being considered (e.g., mean state, diurnal or annual cycle, amplitude and structure of variability, and evolution of patterns), and uncertainties in the observations themselves (16-22).
+Recent assessments of the overall performance of CMIP-3 models have relied on a variety of statistical metrics and were primarily focused on how well these models reproduce the observed climatological mean state (23, 24).

+Here, we revisit our multimodel D&A study with atmospheric water vapor over oceans (10).
+We calculate a number of different "model quality" metrics and demonstrate that use of this information to screen models does not affect our ability to identify an externally forced fingerprint in satellite data.